-During the academic year, the Clayton State University Department of Public Safety, in cooperation with other university organizations and departments, present crime prevention programs at "town hall" type forums in the student housing facilities of Laker Hall and Laker Village, as well as in classrooms on campus, to continuously increase awareness educate students and employees on how to become more responsible for their personal safety as well as the security of personal property.
-The Chief of Police has personally participated in campus forums focused on police and community relations. and his staff have provided presentations to the student athletes, the SGA, AMERICORPS, and various other campus organizations.
-Examples of programs provided the campus to community are personal safety measures while on campus, sexual assault prevention classes, and social media usage.
+Outside of the Campus Safety week, the Clayton State University Department of Public Safety, in cooperation with other university organizations and departments, present crime prevention programs at "town hall" type forums in the student housing facilities of Laker Hall and Laker Village, as well as in classrooms on campus, to continuously increase awareness and educate students and employees on how to become more responsible for their personal safety as well as the security of personal property.

+The Chief of Police has personally participated in campus forums focused on police and community relations.
+He and his staff have provided presentations to the student athletes, the SGA, and various other campus organizations.
+Examples of programs provided to the campus community are personal safety measures while on campus, sexual assault prevention classes, and social media usage.
 Active shooter response training with PowerPoint and video presentations are frequently provided by the Chief to campus groups, e. g.
 Building Coordinators, as well as at open forums for anyone to attend.